 Asset Management.
 The sector of the financial services industry that manages collective investment schemes, referred to as mutual funds, investment funds, managed funds, or simply funds, and segregated client accounts, so that the greatest return is achieved.

 Banking & Capital Markets.
 Financial institutions which connect customers that have capital deficits to customers with capital surpluses.
 Banks accept deposits and channel those deposits into lending activities, either directly or through capital markets.
-Capital markets are markets for securities (debt/bond market or equity/stock market), where companies and governments can raise long-term fund
+Capital markets are markets for securities (debt/bond market or equity/stock market), where companies and governments can raise long-term funds.

 Employee Benefits Plans.
 Industries which administer and manage non-wage compensations provided to employees in addition to their normal wages or salaries.
 Such plans can include retirement plans, which provide retirement income or to defer income until termination of covered employment or beyond, or welfare plans, which provide health benefits, disability benefits, death benefits, prepaid legal services, vacation benefits, day care centers, scholarship funds, apprenticeship and training benefits, or other similar benefits.